If your child is moving to a new school, read my tips on how to do this- 7 Tips for Transitioning to a New School.

 7. Don’t quit once the bell rings.

 Just because the first day is over doesn’t mean it is time to let up on your support.
-Continue positive talk, frequent drive bys and visits to the school, checklists, open talks, and the other tips suggested to see that your child continues their strong start.
+Continue positive talk, frequent drive-bys and visits to the school, checklists, open talks, and the other tips suggested seeing that your child continues their strong start.
 This is beneficial to all children and all types of learners as they dive into the new year at a new school!

 A new year can be intimidating, but it doesn’t have to be scary or impossible.
 Give these tips a try and see how you and your family can get through the transition to a new school with flying colors!
 Good luck!